Lead Levels in Blood

-Children and adults who have been exposed to lead, should have their lead levels tested.
-This is especially harmful to children because it can damage the developing brain, leading to cognitive and intellectual developmental problems.
+Children and adults who have been exposed to lead should have their lead levels tested.
+Lead is especially harmful to children.
+It can damage their developing brains, leading to problems with their mental development.
+It can also cause organ damage.

-Because lead poisoning can cause developmental problems and organ damage in children, it is important that children have their lead levels checked when exposure is suspected or local guidelines suggest.
-It is usually suggested that children are tested between the age of 1 and 3 years old.
+Children should have their lead levels checked when exposure is suspected or when local guidelines suggest it.
+Generally, children get tested between 1 and 3 years old.

-According to Lab Tests Online (LTO), local governments often set guidelines for lead testing particular to the risks in that area.
-Your local health department can tell you when testing is recommended (LTO, 2012).
+Local governments often set guidelines for lead testing particular to the risks in that area.
+Your local health department can tell you when testing is recommended.

 Adults and children who are at risk for lead poisoning should be tested.
-According to Johns Hopkins Medicine, high-risk groups include (Johns Hopkins Medicine):
+High-risk groups include:

 - low-income families